cisco/mindmeld/source/userguide/domain_classifier.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 99.50%, params: {'C': 10, 'fit_intercept': True}

 The :meth:`fit` method loads all necessary training queries and trains a domain classification model.
 When called with no arguments (as in the example above), the method uses the settings from ``config.py``, the :ref:`app's configuration file <build_nlp_with_config>`.
-If no custom settings for domain classification are defined in ``config.py``, the method uses the Workbench preset :ref:`classifier configuration <config>`.
+If no custom settings for domain classification are defined in ``config.py``, the method uses the MindMeld preset :ref:`classifier configuration <config>`.

 Using default settings is the recommended (and quickest) way to get started with any of the NLP classifiers.
 The resulting baseline classifier should provide a reasonable starting point from which to bootstrap your machine learning experimentation.
 You can then try alternate settings as you seek to identify the optimal classifier configuration for your app.